socialchorus/pagelux/README.md

 ## Contributing

+Test database can be created with this:
+    createdb pagelux_test

+In pgsql you will need to setup the table:

+    psql -d pagelux_test

+    CREATE TABLE queries (n int);

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)